Charles-Xie/hoi_analysis_tool/README.md

 ## Functionality

 This tool can be used for the error analysis and result visualization of HOI models.
 It is designed originally for research but not limited to.
-It may be upgraded to support bussiness-end requirements.

 Currently its functionality should include: